Israel–Serbia relations: Israeli stance on Kosovo

 Israel refused to support the 1999 NATO bombing of Yugoslavia, leading to admonishment from the United States.
 Ariel Sharon criticized NATO's bombing as an act of "brutal interventionism".
 In the first detailed Israeli response to the NATO campaign against Serbia, Sharon said both Serbia and Kosovo have been victims of violence.
 He said prior to the current Yugoslav campaign against Kosovo Albanians, Serbians were the targets of attacks in the Kosovo province.
 "Israel has a clear policy.
 We are against aggressive actions.
 We are against hurting innocent people.
 I hope that the sides will return to the negotiating table as soon as possible."
 During the crisis, Elyakim Haetzni said the Serbs should be the first to receive Israeli aid.
 "They are our traditional friends," he told Israel Radio."
 On Sharon's death, Serbian minister Aleksandar Vulin stated: "The Serbian people will remember Sharon for opposing the 1999 NATO bombing campaign against the former Yugoslavia and advocating respect for sovereignty of other nations and a policy of not interfering with their internal affairs."
 It was suggested that Israel's pro-Serbian position may have been a result of Serbs saving Jews during the Holocaust, personal memories of which were still present among many older Israeli politicians serving in government at the time such as Tommy Lapid.

 In 2009, Arthur Koll, the Israeli ambassador to Serbia, said that though it had been more than a year since Kosovo unilaterally declared independence, Israel had no intention of recognizing the declaration, and that "Israel is asked from time to time how solid this decision is, but the fact is that Israel's position has not changed throughout this time.
 The Serbian people and government should appreciate Israel's position, which also demonstrates the friendship between the two states."
 This decision is regarded in part due to the possibility of the Palestinian Authority using such a recognition to justify their own unilateral declaration of independence.
 In 2009, during an official visit to Belgrade, Israeli Foreign Minister Avigdor Lieberman also reaffirmed that Israel would not recognise Kosovo, but hoped the issue would be resolved peacefully.

-Israel recognized Kosovo as an independent state in 2020 and the two agreed to establish formal diplomatic relations.
-Israel later claimed this decision was made under U.S. pressure.
+Israel recognized Kosovo as an independent state in 2020 and the two agreed to establish formal diplomatic relations with Kosovo being one of the few states to have their embassy in Jerusalem.
+Israel's ambassador to Serbia later claimed in a 2021 interview on Serbian TV that this decision was made under U.S. pressure.